Running Rails server

 In this case the PORT number is 3000.

-Using Webpack development server
+Using Vite development server

-We will run the rails server
+We will run the rails server in one terminal and the

-command in another terminal.
+Vite server in another terminal.

 Open a new terminal tab or window.
 In the "Terminal" app in macOS you can do so